 If you have a spider issue around your home or business, let us get rid of these unwelcome visitors!
 Our spider control service can help with prevention and removal.
 In turn, your home or business will be safe and more welcoming for your actual house guests or customers.
 You may also breathe easy knowing you are safe from poisonous bites from these dangerous pests.

 Here at Senske Services, we take the safety of your home and business seriously.
 Our spider exterminators

 Upon arriving at your home, our pest control experts will evaluate the whole property and offer a custom plan based on your specific needs.
 Our exterminators will treat the outside with state and federally approved solutions that are safe for children and pets.
 We will also treat the inside upon request.
-We recommend setting up a bi-monthly spider control schedule to ensure that your property stays safe from potential spider bites.
+We recommend setting up a full-service spider control schedule to ensure that your property stays safe from potential spider bites.

 Our spider control services are 100% guaranteed to get rid of spiders.
 It’s our Senske promise to make sure you are completely satisfied.
 If you do not see results, we come back at no cost!